-The PMSA – Presbyterian and Methodist Schools Association – owns and operates four outstanding Queensland schools: Brisbane Boys' College, Clayfield College, Somerville House and Sunshine Coast Grammar School.
+The PMSA – Presbyterian and Methodist Schools Association – owns four outstanding Queensland schools: Brisbane Boys' College, Clayfield College, Somerville House and Sunshine Coast Grammar School.

 Established in 1918, the PMSA is a joint mission of the Uniting Church of Australia, Queensland Synod and the Presbyterian Church of Queensland.